 I’ve wanted to make some wine bottle tiki torches for some time now.
 You’ve probably seen them floating around on Pinterest — I know I’ve seen several takes on them there.

-A few weeks later, my husband brought home the colorful pink Voodoo Doughnut brew to try.
+A few weeks later, my husband brought home a colorful pink bottle of Rogue Voodoo Doughnut brew to try.
 I still hadn’t made the connection that I might be able to turn them into beer bottle tiki torches, but it got me wondering how many other amazing bottles were in the Rogue lineup.
 It turns out that there are a lot — AND they make pretty awesome tiki torches.

-Also?
-These homemade tiki torches are a LOT easier to make than I anticipated.
+These homemade tiki torches are WAY easier to make than I anticipated.
 Like I made six in under 20 minutes start-to-finish, even while taking photos, easy.
 Let me show you how it’s done…

 Beer Bottle Tiki Torches Supplies: